seap-udea/iWander/README.md

 Quickstart
 ----------

+1. Prepare the configuration file for the object and place it in the ``objects`` directoy.
+See the already available examples there (Oumuamua, Voyager 1 and Voyager 2).

 1. Edit the general configuration files ``iwander.conf`` and ``wanderer.conf`` for setting up the name of the wanderer and its